 BALLET EAST FOLKLORICO PROGRAM

-The program, funded by Austin Energy, allows students whose families are recent immigrants and those from long-settled families to come together under a common cultural banner.
+The Ballet Folklorico program allows students whose families are recent immigrants and those from long-settled families to come together under a common cultural banner.
 It gives students challenging activity in a safe enviroment and a positive sense of belonging.

 Ballet East Dance Company developed the program in cooperation with the schools to provide high-quality dance instructors to students who would not otherwise have access to it in the Neighborhoods of Austin's East Side.
 This is a FREE after-school program offered to youth, which heavily relys on grants and generous donations from our patrons.